Reading Time: 5 minutes

 Three days were dedicated to tasting wines made from one grape.
 As tedious as that sounds, the conference was a big success.
 It was interesting to see the different styles of Graševina each country is producing.
 At the end of the first day, it was evident that the grape is already producing stunning wines.

-What the group did NOT agree to was the name of the grape.
-Every country has a different name for the grape, which can be a struggle for positioning on the international market.
-There was a lively discussion initiated by Jo Ahearne about agreeing on one name for the grape – none of the countries were willing to budge.
+What the group did not agree on was the name of the grape.
+Every country has a different name, which can be a struggle for positioning this variety on the international market.
+There was a lively discussion initiated by Jo Ahearne about agreeing on one name for the grape; none of the representatives from different countries was willing to budge.

 (You can find out more about our scoring system on the START HERE page.)